 #14.
 Don’t substitute sugar

-There is a move towards using less sugar in a bid to contain the high rates of obesity and diabetes but sugar has an important part to play in canning.
+There is a move towards using less sugar in a bid to reduce calories, but sugar has an important part to play in canning.
 Like salt, sugar acts as a preservative.

 The Chair of the Nutrition and Food Science Department of Maryland University, Mickey Parish, explains in an article for Scientific American how sugar draws water from the inside of the fruit replacing the water with sugar molecules, in this way inhibiting the growth of microbes by weakening their DNA structure.

 To inhibit the growth of molds and yeasts as Parish points out in the article the product water activity (aw) needs to be as low as 0.80.
 In fresh fruit it is 0.99.